 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
 An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for coverage decisions or appeals about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on asking for coverage decisions or appeals about your medical care or Part D

 Method Coverage Decisions and Appeals for Medical Care or Part D prescription drugs - Contact Information CALL 1-888- 278-6485 Calls to this number are free.
 You can call Member Service 8:00 a.m. to 8:00 p.m.
-ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
+CT, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.
 Member Services also has free language interpreter services available for non-English speakers.
 TTY 1-888- 279-1549 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 You can call Member Service 8:00 a.m. to 8:00 p.m.
-ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
+CT, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.
 WRITE Sanford Health Plan PO Box 91110 Sioux Falls, SD 57109-1110 WEBSITE www.align.sanfordhealthplan.com